-QSEC PLANNING OBJECTIVE 5W: IMPLEMENTATION OF THE LIBERTY (22)124 PROTECTION SAFEGUARDS
+PLANNING OBJECTIVE 5W: IMPLEMENTATION OF THE LIBERTY PROTECTION SAFEGUARDS

-The deep dive into Planning Objective 5W: Implementation of the Liberty Protection Safeguards has been deferred to the meeting scheduled 14 February 2023.
+The deep dive into Planning Objective 5W: Implementation of the Liberty Protection Safeguards has been deferred to the meeting scheduled for 14th February 2023.

-QSEC OPERATIONAL QUALITY, SAFETY AND EXPERIENCE SUB (22)125 COMMITTEE
+OPERATIONAL QUALITY, SAFETY AND EXPERIENCE SUB COMMITTEE

-Ms Cathie Steele presented the key highlights from the Operational Quality, Safety and Experience Sub Committee held on 8 November 2022 highlighting the ongoing risks due to operational pressures and workforce challenges, and the challenges being faced at the Minor Injuries Unit in Llanelli due to the high number of major injuries patients presenting to the ward, with no nurse staffing establishment in place and lack of appropriate facilities.
-Ms Steele updated Members that discussions are underway between the Director of Primary Care Services and the Deanery to explore GP trainee placement at the Unit and the Director of Nursing and Patient Experience has scheduled a visit to the MIU to discuss concerns with the team and develop an improvement action plan.
+Ms Steele presented the key highlights from the Operational Quality, Safety and Experience Sub Committee meeting held on 8th November 2022, highlighting ongoing risks due to operational pressures and workforce challenges, and the challenges being faced at the Minor Injuries Unit in Llanelli due to the high number of major injuries patients presenting to the department., Ms Steele advised Members that discussions are underway between the Director of Primary Care Services and the Deanery to explore GP trainee placement at the Unit and that the Director of Nursing, Quality and Patient Experience has scheduled a visit to the MIU to discuss concerns with the team and develop an improvement action plan.